sylph01/project-asmr-slides/slides.md

 For these reasons, depending on your security needs, it would be enough to **just use symmetric crypto** between the gateway and use TLS from there.

+Note that your WiFi password exists in your Pico to connect!

 <!--
   In this case, the gateway has a trust store (trusted certificate list) and thus will be capable of authentication.